Gravitationally produced Dark Matter and primordial black holes: Gravitational particle production of bosonic Dark Matter

 \section{Gravitational particle production of bosonic Dark Matter}

-Once Quantum Field Theory (QFT) is considered on a classical Friedmann--Lemaitre--Robertson--Walker (FLRW) background, the notion of ``vacuum'' of the theory is intrinsically ambiguous.
+Once Quantum Field Theory (QFT) is considered on a classical curved spacetime (as is the case in a Friedmann--Lemaitre--Robertson--Walker (FLRW) universe), the notion of ``vacuum'' of the theory is intrinsically ambiguous.
 The situation is analogous to the one of a quantum harmonic oscillator with time-dependent frequency\,\cite{Mukhanov:2007zz}.
 The temporal evolution of the frequency implies that the expression of the coordinate operator in terms of creation and annihilation operators varies over time.
 Consequently, the vacuum state of the theory undergoes changes, as the operator responsible for annihilating the instantaneous vacuum state is not constant.
 The same reasoning applies to quantum fields, where the time evolution of the frequency term in the equation of motion of the mode functions is due to cosmological background evolution.
 We start by discussing the background cosmological evolution, and we then turn to a detailed treatment of scalar and vector CGPP.